-In the third movie Madoka Magca Rebellion, Homura suspects that the world she lives in is wrong, because she remembers it being different when Madoka became a concept to save Magical Girls from despair.
-She begins to suspect she's trapped in a WItch's labyrinth and suspects Bbebe, a little creature who is Mami's companion since she remembers Bebe as Charlotte, the Sweets Witch, the one who bit Mami's head off!
+In the third movie Madoka Magica Rebellion, Homura suspects that the world she lives in is wrong because she remembers it being different when Madoka became a concept to save Magical Girls from despair.
+She begins to suspect she's trapped in a WItch's labyrinth and suspects Bebe, a little creature who is Mami's companion since she remembers Bebe as Charlotte, the Sweets Witch, the one who bit Mami's head off!

 Mami rushes to Bebe's defense and refuses to believe Homura about the false Mitakihara City, and they begin to fight.

 An interesting parallel, just as the Anakin and Obi-Wan fight was the most anticipated fight of the Star Wars Prequels, the Homura Akemi and Mami Tomoe fight is something all the fans of Madoka Magica wanted to see.

 And just as the Mustafar Battle of the Heroes was the finest lightsaber fight in Star Wars, so the Homura Akemi and Mami Tomoe fight is the finest fight in the Madoka Magica franchise.

 What George Lucas did with lightsabers, Gen Urobuchi did with gun fu, the fighters even grapple with each other during their respective fights!